nvmwill/nexmo-developer/_documentation/en/video/guides/create-token.md

 # Token Creation Overview

-In order to authenticate a user connecting to a session, a user's page must pass a token along with the API key.
+In order to authenticate a user connecting to a session, a user's page must pass a token along with the App ID.
 You generate a token for each user connecting to a session.
 For more information on connecting, see the documentation on [joining a session](/video/tutorials/create-session).

 ## Roles